allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 * client connection states…

 As we said earlier, the services send their application logs on the bus, on a dedicated exchange.
 The [Eventail](https://github.com/allo-media/eventail) framework formats the log messages in the GELF format used by [Graylog](https://www.graylog.org/) so we can leverage that log management solution which can natively connect to AMQP brokers like RabbitMQ.
-We can them use Graylog to define alerts, create graphical dashboard on the business processes, search the logs for debugging (by `conversation_id` for example), etc…
+We can then use Graylog to define alerts, create graphical dashboard on the business processes, search the logs for debugging (by `conversation_id` for example), etc…

 In addition to application logs, the services also send periodical health checks on the same exchange, and those are also collected in Graylog: at any moment we know which services or workers are down, or are running in a degraded state.